dhiway/cord-demo-scripts/README.md

   - Note that this exposes ports 9933/9944/30333
   - You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer

-* Step 4: run the demo script with `yarn demo`.
-Understand whats happening by checking the code at `src/demo.ts`.
+* Step 4: run the demo script with `npx tsx src/func-test.ts`.
+Understand whats happening by checking the code at `src/func-test.ts`.

-* Step 5: run the VC (Verifiable Credential) demo script by running `yarn demo-vc`.

 ## How to run the demo code (with staging network)